mkleine/core-foos/README.md

 # Use cases

 In the following we provide the basic use-cases represented in table-form.
-The notation is inspired by the Book "Lean Architecture for Agile Software Development" by James Coplien.
+The notation is inspired by the Book "Lean Architecture for Agile Software Development" by James Coplien (p.
+187 ff).

 Some notes: